Inflatable tumble track

-We invite our Stunt Kids students to join us for Ninja Warrior training on the same obstacle course!
+We invite our Stunt Kids students to join us for Ninja Warrior training!

 Running for 4 consecutive Saturdays, students will participate in a variety of stunt training activities, always starting with the obstacle course each week for warm-up.
 Other activities could include tumbling, high falls, flying on wires, mini trampoline, and abseiling.

 Next block starts on Saturday 4th August to Saturday 25th August.
 Sessions run for 1 hour 15 minutes.